bvancilku/awesome-data-effectiveness/README.md

 Welcome to a world in which other data professionals care about improving practice as much as you do!
 We invite you to join in a conversation and collective data collection experience about which data practices aid in maximizing effectiveness. _¡Vivan los datos efectivos!_

 * [Poster from 2019-01-10 presentation](poster/awesome-data-effectiveness-poster.pdf)

 ## Project management (Discuss)

 Why are your collecting the data?
 What decisions do you want to make based on the data?
 It's best practice to define a question and search for solutions, as opposed to being given a large set of data to explore for intersting queries.

+Have you designed systems so that errors in data are noted and can inform future practice?

 ### Advice
 Below is an outline of the 'scientific method', the approach that should be taken when testing a theory.